vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the afternoon, around 2 PM, I went to Bangkok Thai Cuisine and got a yellow curry with tofu.
 I wore a KN95 mask for the trip.

+## Wednesday April 7

+In the morning, around 7 AM, I went to Target to get dish soap to help clear a toilet clog.
+My self-checkout from Target was at 7:17 AM.